19-Page Egg Donor Agency WordPress Build in 19 Days — White-Label Delivery for a US Marketing Agency

 The Brief

 A US marketing agency retained by Signature Egg Donors — a New York and Connecticut egg-donor agency serving two distinct groups of people — handed us a Google Sheets workbook carrying the full sitemap, a template catalogue, a launch checklist, and the project’s technical specification.
-The build sat on WP Engine; the page builder was Elementor; the contact form used Gravity Forms.
+WP Engine hosted the site, Elementor did the page assembly, and the contact form ran on Gravity Forms.

 The agency’s content architecture for this client was deliberately split into two parallel tracks: a /egg-donor/ service page for prospective egg donors, and a /parents/ service page for intended parents.
 Both tracks had existed on the original site under different URLs (/for-donors and /for-donors-1).
 Part of the build brief was to migrate both to clean, permanent URLs and to wire up per-button conversion tracking so each call-to-action on each page could be measured independently.